johnny-atx/Red-vs-Blue-Project-2/Red_vs_blue_report.md

 - **Implement account lock-out after 5 failed attempts at accessing the webserver.**
 ___
-### 4. Find the WebDav connection and use your dashboard to answer the following questions:
+### 4. Found the WebDav connection and used dashboard to answer:

 *How many requests were made to this directory?*
 - **223,755**